 Class 1, Division 1 environments are, by definition, the most hazardous industrial zones possible.
 They are characterized by the presence or possibility of gases or airborne combustible materials that any stray spark or breakdown could result in massive explosions, destruction, and injuries.
 Scary, intimidating places to work.

-These are places, however, that Nu-Star Inc. sees plenty of opportunity.
+These are places, however, where Nu-Star, Inc. sees plenty of opportunities.

 "These environments—whether it’s a grain mill, or a paint manufacturer, or gasoline refiner, or pharmaceutical plant—they all have things they need to move," explains Ryan Blesi, vice president of material handling and a design engineer at Nu-Star.